-The initial promise of Kublet was compelling: a minimalist device, customizable apps, and a vibrant community of developers.
-But the comments section of the Kickstarter page tells a different story.
-A story of defective units, a clunky and feature-poor app, and a growing sense of betrayal.
-Backers reported receiving Kublets that simply didn’t work.
-Others struggled with the app, a “skin and bones” offering that lacked basic functionality and frequently provided inaccurate data.
-Many promised apps never materialized, leaving users with a limited and often frustrating experience.
+The promise was a minimalist device with customizable apps and an active developer community.
+The comments section of the Kickstarter page tells a different story.
+Backers reported receiving Kublets that didn’t work.
+Others struggled with the companion app, a “skin and bones” offering that lacked basic functionality and frequently showed inaccurate data.
+Many of the promised apps never showed up.

 Kublet